KhachDavid/cs400-p1/README.md

 # cs400-p1

-This repository is a representation of a chess engine using pure Java.
-It is inspired by Bill Jordan's "How to build a chess engine" and by Joshua Bloch's "Effective Java".
+This repository is contains the first group project of CS400-S21 created by the CF team.

 # Table of Contents